marchfederico/node-sparkclient/readme.md

             console.log(message.personEmail)
             console.log(message.created)
             console.log(message.text)
-            //If Spark message contains files, message.files will be an array of URLs to the documents if (message.files) {
+            //If Spark message contains files, message.files will be an array of URLs to the document(s) in that message
-                console.log(message.files)
+            //Like in the Spark client, a user can only access file URLs for documents in rooms they are a member of if (message.files) {
+                for (x=0;x<messages.files.length;x++) {
-                fileURL = message.files[0]
+                    fileURL = messages.files[x]
+                    console.log(fileURL)
+                }
             }
         }
    })